Most L&D teams know David Kolb’s name. Fewer know that half his theory has held up to four decades of research, and that half of it hasn’t.

 David has received several awards and honorary degrees in recognition of his contributions to experiential learning.

-Kolb’s Experiential Learning Theory
+What is Kolb’s Experiential Learning Theory?

 Let’s start by exploring the four stages of learning, referred to as the Experiential Learning Cycle.

-Kolb’s Experiential Learning Cycle
+The 4 Stages of Kolb’s Learning Cycle

 1. Concrete Experience (CE)

 While the experience is usually a personal one, it might also be a shared experience.
-In this situation, learners acquire knowledge by observing, hearing about or reading about someone else’s experiences.
+In this situation, learners acquire knowledge by observing, hearing about, or reading about someone else’s experiences.
 And this kind of social learning comes loaded with benefits.

 2. Reflective Observation (RO)